We have been very busy with the continuous development of ACSIA – one of the reasons why we have been very quiet on our blog for last months.

 Now – back to the topic and the incident ACSIA has captured for us.

-Below is the main screenshot where the notification was channelled through our Slack account and ACSIA incident notification channel:
+Below is the main screenshot where the notification was channeled through our Slack account and ACSIA incident notification channel:

 Also the same incident from ACSIA web UI: